Star of Leven F.C.: History

 By 1879, the club was defunct; the club had lost players to other clubs in the area and never had enough playing members to form a reserve side.
 However, a number of teenage players, under the leadership of Johnny Forbes, had formed a juvenile club which they named Star of Leven Juniors, as the Star gave them spare footballs with which to play, and, as Star had entered the Scottish Cup for 1879–80 before its demise, they decided to submit a team.
 In the first round, the club was drawn to play Jamestown, and lost after a series of controversial refereeing decisions from Robert Paton, a Vale of Leven player.
 The Star protested on the basis that Paton was a member of the Jamestown club, but the protest was dismissed after Paton gave evidence that he was not a member.

 Jamestown reached the third round, by which time it was the only Levenside club remaining in the competition, Vale of Leven having lost to Dumbarton in the first round.
 Paton (as well as three other Vale players) was not Cup-tied so played for Jamestown in its third round win over Lennox.
 This however meant that Lennox protested on the basis that the four Vale players were not bona fide members of the Jamestown club - and after the Scottish FA committee heard the evidence, it decided that Paton had indeed been a member of Jamestown before the first round, and so ineligible to referee the Jamestown-Star tie.
 It therefore disqualified Jamestown and re-instated Star, who lost to Kirkintilloch Athletic (which was the 10th D.R.V. under a new name) in the second round.

 By the end of the 1879–80 season, Forbes had joined Vale of Leven, and the club struggled on for two more seasons.
 Star gained another win in the Scottish Cup by beating Kirkintilloch Athletic in the first round in 1880–81.
 The club was finally struck off the Scottish FA register in 1882.
 A junior club of the same name started up soon after but only lasted for a brief period.

 Colours

-The club's colours were red shirts, white shorts, and blue hose.
+The club's colours were red shirts, white shorts, and blue and white hose.